When you think of a book outline, does it make you cringe?

 The reason many authors steer clear of outlines is that they feel it doesn’t give them a lot of wiggle room.
 The author may become so invested the book outline that regular events that would naturally unfold in the story, or characters making their own choices about what’s going to happen next, get dashed by the wayside.

 Many authors are married to the idea of an outline.
 Some outlines are nothing more than a few prompts for important scenes with a knowledge of the plot, characters, beginning, middle, and end.

 So, what’s important when it comes to outlining?

-A book can also have more than one plot, these are called subplots, and they often deal with secondary characters, but they don’t have to.
+A book can also have more than one plot.
+These are called subplots, and they often deal with secondary characters, but they don’t have to.
 Subplots aren’t the main story.
-The main story plot could be “will the brave hero kill the dark wizard that killed his family?”
-And a subplot could be “will the hero become obsessed with revenge that he lets it consume him?”
+The main story plot could be “will the brave hero kill the dark wizard who killed his family?”
+And a subplot could be “will the hero become so obsessed with revenge that he lets it consume him?”
 Or it could be a plot completely different than the main plot.
 It could be “will the hero find love along the way?”
 “Will the hero find happiness at the end?”